A morning shot of Lake Windermere showing the stone walling and the stile providing passage over the wall.

 About Westmorland and Furness

-Much of what walkers think of as “Cumbria” now falls under the new local authority of Westmorland and Furness, covering areas like Barrow-in-Furness, Kendal, Penrith, and the Eden Valley.
-On Self-Guided Travel, we continue to group these places under “Cumbria” — reflecting how most travellers and walking holidays still refer to the region.
-If you’re exploring these places, you’re in the right spot.
+Much of what walkers think of as “Cumbria” now falls under the newer local authority of Westmorland and Furness, covering areas such as Barrow-in-Furness, Kendal, Penrith, and the Eden Valley.
+Other parts of Cumbria are now governed separately under Cumberland.
+On Self Guided Travel, we continue to group these landscapes under Cumbria, reflecting how most travellers, walkers, and walking holidays still understand the region.
+If you’re exploring these places, you’re in exactly the right spot.

 Frequently Asked Questions